hongyuchen2andrew/GANImputer/README.md

 The experimental results on five benchmark datasets at different missing rates, followed by downstream tasks, show that our GANImputer can outperform strong baselines such as [GAIN](https://arxiv.org/pdf/1806.02920.pdf), [MIWAE](https://arxiv.org/pdf/1812.02633.pdf), and [Singhorn](https://arxiv.org/pdf/2002.03860.pdf).
 We also apply GANImputer to the Tennessee Eastman process [24], which further demonstrates the effectiveness of our method.

 Details of the model structure and results of the experiments can be found in our paper [GANImputer](https://github.com/hongyuchen2andrew/GANImputer/blob/main/GANImputer.pdf).
-Code of our model and other state-of-the-art (SOTA) algorithms mentioned above can be found [here](https://github.com/hongyuchen2andrew/GANImputer/blob/main/models).